GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 ## Near Infrared (NIR)

 Radiation just beyond the visible light spectrum.
-In Landsat and Sentinel 2 Earth observation satellites, it refers to radiation between 0.7 - 0.9 micrometers.
+In Landsat and Sentinel 2 Earth observation satellites, it refers to radiation in the range of 0.7 to 0.9 micrometers.

 {#nrt}
 ## Near real-time (NRT)